transcodeninja/livepeer-exporter/README.md

 ### Run exporter locally

 Running the exporter on your main OS allows you to test out the livepeer-exporter quickly.
-To do this, you must set the necessary environment variables and start the exporter.
+You must set the necessary environment variables and start the exporter to do this.
 Replace `your-orchestrator-address` with your values:

 ```bash
 export LIVEPEER_EXPORTER_ORCHESTRATOR_ADDRESS=your-orchestrator-address